quasarframework/quasar/docs/src/pages/quasar-cli-webpack/upgrade-guide.md

   * BEX - some of the noticeable improvements:
     * Ported the superior implementation from @quasar/app-vite, which also means that when you spawn the mode you can choose between extension Manifest v2 and Manifest v3
     * The manifest is now held in a file of its own (/src-pwa/manifest.json) instead of inside the /quasar.config file
+* Webpack will now only compile the contents of `/src` folder, while the rest (/src-pwa, /src-electron, etc) are now handled by Esbuild.
+This translates to a superior build speed and handling of Node.js formats.
 * The "test" cmd was removed due to latest updates for @quasar/testing-* packages.
 See [here](https://testing.quasar.dev/packages/testing/)
 * The "clean" cmd has been re-designed.
 Type "quasar clean -h" in your upgraded Quasar project folder for more info.
 * Typescript detection is based on the quasar.config file being in TS form (quasar.config.ts) and tsconfig.json file presence.